MicrosoftDocs/cpp-docs/docs/cpp/arrays-cpp.md

 ## Passing arrays to functions

 When an array is passed to a function, it is passed as a pointer to the first element.
 This is true for both stack-based and heap-based arrays.
 The pointer contains no additional size or type information.
 This behavior is called *pointer decay*.
 When you pass an array to a function, you must always specify the number of elements in a separate parameter.
-Note that this behavior also implies that the array elements are not copied when the array is passed to a function.
-To prevent the function from modifying the elements, specify the parameter as **const**.
+This behavior also implies that the array elements are not copied when the array is passed to a function.
+To prevent the function from modifying the elements, specify the parameter as a pointer to **const** elements.

 The following example shows a function that accepts an array and a length.
 The pointer points to the original array, not a copy.
 Because the parameter is not **const**, the function can modify the array elements.